ASU-CS-Research/JustRAIGS/README.md

    1. Files in this directory are partitioned by the original dataset splits provided by the challenge organizers.
 For example, the training data is stored in `/usr/local/data/JustRAIGS/raw/train/0` corresponds to the compressed
       file: `JustRAIGS_Train_0.zip` provided directly from the challenge Zenodo website.
-4. I have provided a utility method :meth`src.data.
+4. I have provided a utility method :meth:`src.utils.datasets.load_datasets` which will load the training datasets from the disk, perform preprocessing, rescaling, normalization, and convert the result into TensorFlow Datasets for use downstream.

 ## Introduction to Weights and Biases (WaB):
 1. Weights and Biases (WaB) is a tool that allows us to track and visualize our experiments.
 It is a great tool for